Arab-Urbanism/palurban/content/theme/futures.en.md

 ---
-title: 'Palestine Futures: Spaces and Imaginations'
+title: "Palestine Futures: Spaces and Imaginations"
-# summary: Write about your project here...
 slug: futures
 tags:
   - futures
   - forecasting
   - backcasting
 ---
 After the signing of the Oslo Accords, the 1990s saw a steady erosion of a Palestinian political project of territorial liberation and political emancipation.
 Radical politics and social imaginaries were replaced with a relentless integration into global neoliberalism.
 Simultaneously, the two-state solution was declared dead multiple times, and Palestinian calls for a one-state solution were revived.
 But as climate change looms over the region, the future looks more precarious than ever, prompting a search for futures that assert the position of Palestine in relation to its regional context.
 Meanwhile, a rich preoccupation with alternative futurities abound: from speculative fiction and artwork, to endeavours of archiving and imagining a decolonial future beyond the violence of settler colonialism, to questions of social reproduction and embodied futurities.

 ## Key Questions